jeantsai/phoenix-admin/README.md

 ## Setup

-### Configure a container scheduling plan

-For simplification, we are using Docker Compose here.
+### Setup your project

-There are two ways to setup a docker-compose.yml.
+We use Docker Compose to introduce the Phoenix development environment into your own project, There are two ways to achieve this:

 1. Leverage [this project](https://github.com/jeantsai/docker-phoenix-preview)
-Fork or download a zipped one of this project.
-There is a docker-compose.yml inside it along other staffs you may need.
+Fork, import or download a zipped one of this project.
+Inside this project, there is a docker-compose.yml which you can run to bootstrap the whold Phoenix development environment.

-2. Create on from scratch
+1. Create one from scratch
-You can create one based on the following example:
+You can create a docker-compose.yml by refering the following example:

 ```yaml
 version: '3'